mephraim/ghostscriptsharp/README.md

 # GhostscriptSharp
 GhostscriptSharp is a simple C# wrapper for the Ghostscript library.

+**DEPRECATED**

+Please do not submit new issues or pull requests to this project.

 # Using GhostscriptSharp
 The GhostscriptWrapper class contains 3 static methods that can be used to generate jpg images from a PDF file.